Canada’s strategy for Lebanon

 Canadian diplomats also advocate for the protection of refugees in Lebanon, ensuring that their rights are upheld.
 Lebanon is also a principal hub for Canada’s Syrian refugee resettlement program and the single largest source for Syrian refugees resettled in Canada.

 Improving economic opportunities and rebuilding sustainable livelihoods for vulnerable populations, particularly for women and girls

-Canada is a top-tier country donor to development efforts in Lebanon, ranking as the 5th largest international donor for aid programming as of 2018 (after the EU, Germany, UK and US).
+Canada is a top-tier country donor to development efforts in Lebanon, ranking as the 4th largest single country donor for development assistance in 2019 .

 Our development programming is addressing the strains on refugee-hosting communities by advancing women’s economic empowerment to build a more stable and equitable economy.
 These efforts are helping communities in Lebanon withstand and recover from the shocks and stresses caused by the crises.

 In particular, our development assistance in Lebanon is working to support cooperatives and associations in the agro-food sector and help open up long-term opportunities for women and youth, both refugees and Lebanese.